2DGD-F0TH/2DGD_F0TH/chapters/019_Dissecting_Games.md

 #### Password saves

 In the NES/Famicom era, games that made use of battery-backed RAM modules to save game progress were rare.
-This means that the most used save method were "passwords": a jumble of letters (and eventually numbers and symbols) that needed to be written down precisely, or you wouldn't be able to restore your progress.
+This means that the most used save method was using "passwords": a jumble of letters (and eventually numbers and symbols) that needed to be written down precisely, or you wouldn't be able to restore your progress.

 This game's passwords are **massive** and use a mix of katakana japanese characters and English alphabet, (while the rest of the game uses hiragana characters), which can be confusing.